 5 Tips for Exercise with Type 1

-Throughout July, we’re featuring excerpts from Ginger Vieira’s new book, Dealing with Diabetes Burnout.
+We’re featuring excerpts from Ginger Vieira’s new book, Dealing with Diabetes Burnout.
 In this final edited excerpt from the book, the longtime life coach and diabetes advocate shares the lessons she’s learned from years of exercise with Type 1 diabetes.

 There is no doubt that exercising with diabetes is about one million times more challenging than exercising without diabetes, particularly if you take insulin.
 Low blood sugars and high blood sugars are major party-poopers in the middle of a walk, yoga, spinning class, tai chi, or strength-training.
 I’m here to tell you that it can be done and you can enjoy exercise, but it takes a little work, a little more effort, and a bunch of self-study.